teorth/equational_theories/commentary/Equation1841.md

-The implication of this equation to [Equation 203](https://teorth.github.io/equational_theories/implications/?203) is currently open.
+The anti-implication of this equation to [Equation 203](https://teorth.github.io/equational_theories/implications/?203) can be established by an infinite tree construction.
 See [this discussion](https://leanprover.zulipchat.com/#narrow/stream/458659-Equational/topic/1841.20.3F.3D.3E.20203).